How to Choose a Business Structure

 Advantages and Disadvantages of Informal Structures

-The biggest advantage of starting a sole proprietorship is simplicity; it couldn't be any easier or less expensive to get a business up and running.
-But, less output up-front might not lead to the best outcome later.
+The biggest advantage of starting a sole proprietorship or partnership is simplicity; it couldn't be any easier or less expensive to get a business up and running.

 Disadvantages of Informal Business Structures:

 - No Personal Liability Protection.
-Informal business structures do not offer personal liability protection.
+Informal business structures don't offer personal liability protection.
 This means your personal assets (car, house, bank account) are at risk in the event your business is sued or if it defaults on a debt.
 ONLY low profit/low-risk businesses should operate as informal businesses.

 - Zero Tax Benefits.
-Sole proprietors pay taxes on their profits and also pay full FICA taxes (Medicaid and Social Security taxes).
+Sole proprietors and partnerships pay self-employment taxes and income taxes on their net profit.
 When a business becomes profitable, it will be very expensive to be taxed as an informal business structure.

 Limited Liability Company (LLC).
 An LLC is a formal legal business structure that is owned by its members.
 An LLC is the simplest way of structuring your business to protect your personal assets in the event your business suffers a loss.
 LLCs also offer unique tax benefits.

 Corporation.
 A corporation is a formal legal business structure that is owned by shareholders.
 A corporation offers personal liability protection and is more complex to maintain than an LLC.
-Corporations offer their own set of tax benefits and investor opportunities.
+Setting up a corporation is most helpful when you need to attract outside investors.